 In connection with the quality standards, a help document (Icelandic) has been created.
 Insert information from the interRAI quality indicators to see at a glance where the nursing homes stand regarding the Icelandic quality standards.

 There is only one quality indicator per worksheet, and its name and number are on the tab of each worksheet.
-Attention is drawn to the fact that the first page contains instructions for using the document.
+Please note that the first page contains instructions for using the document.

-The Directorate of Heath recommends using these criteria to monitor the quality of the service and to make improvements.
+The Directorate of Health recommends using these criteria to monitor the quality of the service and to make improvements.

 The Directorate of Health also uses these criteria to monitor the quality of services in nursing homes.